xxcisxxc/lqxx4156/README.md

 cd deploy

 # to run the main backend service
-docker-compose up backend
+docker-compose run backend

 # to run the tests
 # modify the commands of the test service in 'docker-compose.yml' to run your own unit test
-docker-compose up backend_test
+docker-compose run backend_test

 # to create an interactive bash environment
 # by doing so you can run whatever commands you want in the docker container